zichen-zhang-umich/ntu-hungyi-lee-ml/README.md

 # 5/27 Lecture 13: Network Compression

-## Network Pruning and Lottery Ticket Hypothesis
+## Preparation 1: Network Pruning and Lottery Ticket Hypothesis

 We may need to deploy ML models in resource-constrained environments because of lower-latency and privacy concerns.